-Exactly what is psychology?
-The American Psychological Association, the United States’ leading professional organization for psychologists, states the psychology definition as the following:
+The American Psychological Association, the United States’ leading professional organization for psychologists,indicates the definition of psychology as:

 “Psychology is the study of the mind and behavior.
 The discipline embraces all aspects of the human experience — from the functions of the brain to the actions of nations, from child development to care for the aged.
 In every conceivable setting from scientific research centers to mental healthcare services, ‘the understanding of behavior’ is the enterprise of psychologists.”[i]

 At its core, psychology is the study of the mind and behavior.
 Psychology also extends to how people think and behave in groups, or in a specific activity or field of knowledge.
 Psychologists, and those who learn about psychology, work to understand how the mind impacts and shapes a person’s behavior individually, in groups and in society.

 The idea that the mind – often viewed as connected with the soul – was a subject worthy of study began in ancient times.
 As far back as 300 years B.C., Greek philosopher Aristotle recognized the connection between the soul, mind and body.[ii]

 The history of psychology roots from philosophy during the Enlightenment period.
 Philosopher John Locke’s "An Essay Concerning Human Understanding" introduced the idea of “Tabula Rasa,” which is the idea that the human mind is born a blank canvas and that our minds and ideas are formed by our experiences.iii

 Philosophy continued to be the main source of ideas about psychology until the start of the French Revolution in 1789.
 However, the tides turned during the 19th century, when science began playing a pivotal role.